Teaching about LGBTQ+ Pride/History (Month)

 Additional Resources

-1. LGBT Youth Resources: The CDC has a page of resources to help LGBTQ youth thrive in positive environments, especially because some are more likely to experience negative health and life outcomes than heterosexual individuals.
+1. LGBT Youth Health Considerations: The CDC has a page of resources to help LGBTQ youth thrive in positive environments, especially because some are more likely to experience negative health and life outcomes than heterosexual individuals.
 There are resources for LGBTQ youth and friends/supporters, educators and school administrators, and parents, guardians, and family members to help them better understand and support their friends, peers, children, or students.

 2. LGBTQ History: This page on the National Museum of American History’s website provides news releases, related exhibitions, objects, blog posts, and news releases about LGBTQ history and the LGBTQ community as a whole.